aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 Notice that both K1 and K2 are clients for the same physical Key Store (K).

-## Partition Beacons
+## Beacon Partitions

-`Partition Beacons` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven.
-See [partition beacon background](../changes/2025-08-25-partition-beacons/background.md).
+`Beacon Partitions` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven.
+See [beacon partition background](../changes/2025-08-25-partition-beacons/background.md).

 ### PartitionCount